yan-man/appraisr/README.md

 Users can upvote or downvote reviews by pressing the up/down icons on the reviews page.

+Confirm the transaction request.

 ### Write a Review

 Users must connect with their wallet.

-Users can write their own reviews for organizations by pressing the "+" button on the organizations modal and submitting the form with a rating and review.
+Users can write their own reviews for organizations by pressing the "+" button on the organizations modal and submitting the form with a rating (1-100) and review (as text).

 Confirm the transaction request.

 ### See My Reviews